gcharang/nspv-rpc-js/README.md

 Descriptions of the properties

-- `HOSTNAME` the address at which the RPC server (blockchain daemon) is listening for connections
+- `HOSTNAME` the address at which the nSPV binary is listening for connections
-- `PORT` is the port at which the RPC server (blockchain daemon) is listening for connections
+- `PORT` is the port at which the nSPV binary is listening for connections

 ## Defaults